DavidAStevenson/alphabet-pingpong/README.md

 sub alphabet.* 90
 ```

-- seed the alphabet-relay
+- Note, the alphabet-relay can be manually seeded by publishing to an alphabet.<letter> topic, as follows:

 ```
 pub alphabet.A 1
 A
 ```

-3) Observe the alphabet letters bouncing between the running containers and the gnatds server via the telnet client subscription

-4) shut down the relay participants
+3) shut down the relay participants

 ```
 ./down.sh